-Table 3: Files in the root directory used by the build process rubic 5. r neb m i the root uncetory used a by the build process
+Table 4: Files in the root directory used by the build process

 2.5.1 The tool build_shared.py

 The tool build_shared.py is a simple stand-alone tool for generating a shared library with a standard C compiler.
 It supports Windows, Linux and macOS.
 This job could also be done with a tool like CMake or Meson; but for the time being it has been easier to extract this functionality from an older tool with a similar functionality.